szczepanski/cloud-aws/README.md

 ## Load balancer checks

 All stats (latency, requests, health and more) can be obtained Load Balancer or target groups.
-To access app servers via the App Load balancer, copy paste into browser DNS A record (Load Balancer/ description tab)
+To access app servers via the App Load balancer, copy-paste into browser DNS A record (Load Balancer/ description tab)

 ## Security Groups clean up
 ### Ensure app servers can access internet - unidirectional way - outbound only - needed when updating/ patching systems - access to external repositories, packages etc.